• Home

 Pilot work does not begin with training.

-It begins with structural design.
+It begins with structural diagnosis and design.

 Only once governance alignment is clarified are further steps considered.